-To assist customers in making informed choices regarding VR providers, TWC's VRD maintains ReHabWorks, an electronic case management system.
+To assist customers in making informed choices regarding VR providers, VRD maintains ReHabWorks, an electronic case management system.
 ReHabWorks contains information specific to each Community Rehabilitation Provider (CRP).
-Workforce Solutions staff shares information about qualified providers for a service, as it relates to a CRP's experience in working with target populations, foreign languages, and other communication skills such as American Sign Language, ensuring that a customer can make an informed choice when selecting a service provider.
+VRD staff shares information about qualified providers for a service, as it relates to a CRP's experience in working with different disability populations and specializations, ensuring that a customer can make an informed choice when selecting a service provider.